Nipsu24/42_minishell/README.md

 conducted in a team consisting of 2 students.
 Thus, apart from learning in-depth about the characteristics of the bash language, the logic and setup of a command line shell and how to structure and develop a complex program written in C (consisting of extensive parsing/lexing, command execution of both built-in and external commands and comprehensive signal handling), the setup of a joint git repository and agreement on a suitable and efficient working mode is another pivotal aspect of this project.
+Programming is done in collaboration with: César A. Sánchez Larraín (https://github.com/Nebtakhet)
+Worksplit:
+- Parsing (Marius)
+- Pipes (Marius)
+- Redirections (Marius)
+- Builtins (César)
+- Signals (César)
+- Testing & bugfixing (both)

 ## Program Scope
 The implementation orients closely on a bash shell, the following functionalities **are within scope**: